CAP Theorem and Its Implications

 The choice between CP and AP depends on your application's needs:

-Use CP when accurate data is crucial (banking, stock trading)
+Use CP when accurate data is crucial (e.g banking, financial systems, stock trading, ticket booking platform, inventory system)

-Use AP when the system must stay operational even with stale data (social media, content delivery)
+Use AP when the system must stay operational even with stale data (e.g social media app, content delivery, business review service, streaming service)

 Here's a comparison of CP vs AP systems: